Jaylen Brown finally signs supermax with Celtics, inking richest deal in NBA history

 Shams Charania reported the news, noting that there is a trade kicker that elevated the total value to $304 million.
 The deal also does not have a player option.

+Brown had been eligible to sign the supermax on July 1, and the extended delay led to some outside speculation that some issues in the negotiating might have arisen.
+Through it all, reporters maintained that the deal would get done, and on Tuesday, it was finally completed.

-Brown is set to make $31.8 million for the 2023-24 NBA season, but his annual salary under the supermax will range between $50 million and upwards of $66 million.
+Brown is set to make $31.8 million for the 2023-24 NBA season, but his annual salary under the supermax will range between $52.3 million and almost $70 million in the final year of the deal.

 It's a lot of cheddar, but Brown earned his massive payday by making the All-NBA Second Team last season, the first All-NBA honors of the 26-year-old's career.
 He played some of his best basketball for the Celtics last regular season, setting new career highs with 26.6 points per game off 49.1 percent shooting, 6.9 rebounds per game, and matching his career-best at 3.5 assists per game.
 Those numbers earned Brown his second NBA All-Star nod, and his giant bag this summer.